Prep time: 10 minutes

 Heat a frying pan to a medium heat.
 Let the pan heat up then lay the duck in skin-side down (you don't need any oil in the pan).
 Duck fat has quite a reaction to heat and can spit quite aggressively so take care.

-After approx. 4 minutes of frying (depending on the size of the duck breast and the temperature you are cooking at) flip the duck over.
+After approx. 4 minutes of frying flip the duck over.
 It should be a lovely golden brown colour.
 Cook the other side for a minute.
 By this point there will be a fair amount of fat left over in the pan.
-Pour this into a bowl or container and save (see the bottom section on tips for what you can do with this fat).
+Pour this into a bowl or container and save for some roast potatoes.

-Leave the duck to rest for 7-10 minutes wrapped in foil depending on the size of the duck, in this time make your sauce.
+Leave the duck to rest for 7-10 minutes wrapped in foil.

 In a small saucepan add 1/4 tsp of sesame oil and gently fry 1 tsp of finely grated ginger for a few seconds.
 Take it off the heat and add in the soy sauce and 1tbsp honey.
 Put back onto the heat and mix over a medium low heat.
 Cook for a minutes, it should be bubbling a little.
 Let it lightly bubble while stirring until it's thickened up a bit.

-Cook your noodles for 3/4 minutes, or according to the package instructions.
-Drain the noodles and toss with half of your spring onions, lime juice and sesame oil.
+Cook the noodles according to the package instructions.
+Drain and toss with half the spring onions, lime juice and sesame oil.
 Split between two bowls.

-Now the duck has rested, slice into thin strips and place on top of the noodles.
+Once rested, slice the duck into thin strips and place on top of the noodles.
 Drizzle the sauce evenly over and top with chopped spring onions, sesame seeds and chopped coriander.

 Serve on warm plates.